eoinlarkin/trax/README.md

 ### User Stories

-In order to implement the technical functionality, I defined and implemented a number of user stories.
-User Stories were tracked in GitHub using an agile framework planning tool.
-The full agile board can be found [here](https://github.com/users/eoinlarkin/projects/1).
+In order to implement the technical functionality, I defined and implemented a number of user stories:

 - As a Site User: I can view a list of activities from other users
 - As a Site User: when I can click on an activity I can visualise further details